SofiaEngvall/ObsidianPublic/InfoSec/Installing Kali on AWS.md

+# How to run a Free Kali VM in the Cloud 2025

+Do you need to run a fully capable Kali VM in the cloud?
+Here's an easy to follow step-by-step guide!

 Log in to aws.amazon.com or create a new account if you don't have one.

-Observe that free tier only works the first year after the account was created.
+Observe that free tier only works the first year after the account was created!